Author: Victoria

 How can I test for accessibility?

-There are various tools online that can test some elements of accessibility on a website, but other areas will need to be check manually.
+There are various tools online that can test some elements of accessibility on a website, but many other areas will need to be check manually.

 Checking your accessibility score